Steps in the Candidacy Process:

 - Lutheran Theological Southern Seminary; Columbia, SC

-- If you are considering a Non-ELCA seminary or devinity school, you need to affiliate with an ELCA seminary as soon as possible.
+- If you are considering a non-ELCA seminary or divinity school, you need to affiliate with an ELCA seminary as soon as possible.
 Please contact Pastor Kelly Bayer Derrick for more information.

 - The Entrance process in candidacy is the first formal discernment by a candidacy committee and applicants of their readiness for candidacy.

 - A decision to grant Entrance officially accepts an applicant into candidacy.

 - Normally, a candidacy committee will grant Entrance prior to an applicant’s beginning seminary studies.
 (In unusual circumstances an applicant may begin seminary studies for a period of six months before an Entrance decision is granted.)